A Joint Model for IT Operation Series Prediction and Anomaly Detection: Conclusion

 \section{Conclusion}

-We have presented our model (ADTP) for both unsupervised anomaly detection and robust trend prediction on IT operations.
-On the one hand, superior anomaly detection accuracy is achieved by VAE with the assistant of spectral residual analysis.
-On the other hand, the robust trend prediction of LSTM is achieved by taking the reconstructed statuses from the detector (VAE).
-As shown in the experiments, our approach outperforms the state-of-the-art unsupervised approaches for anomaly detection as well as the approaches for trend prediction on public datasets.
-Its detection performance is close to or even better than state-of-the-art supervised approach.
-The theoretical interpretation and better threshold strategy about our model is not fully explored in this paper, which will be our future research direction.
+We have presented our model (PAD) for both robust prediction and unsupervised anomaly detection on IT operations.
+On the one hand, anomaly detection is fulfilled by VAE with the weighting from spectral residual analysis.
+On the other hand, the robust prediction is realized by the LSTM block with the reconstructed statuses from VAE.
+The beauty of this design is that both VAE and LSTM perform better than they work alone for either task.
+The prediction block (LSTM) takes clean input from reconstructed time series from VAE, which makes it robust to anomalies and noise.
+Meanwhile, VAE performs better for anomaly detection as LSTM helps to maintain long-term sequential patterns.
+Normality confidence weighting by spectral analysis further boosts the performance of both.
+Under this joint learning framework, its performance is close to or even better than the state-of-the-art supervised approach.

+In some scenarios, the KPIs trend may drift gradually.
+This requires the both prediction and detection models to be updated incrementally.
+To address this problem, online training is required.
+In our future work, the online prediction and detection, as well as the theoretical interpretation of our approach are worthwhile to explore.